ant-media/ant-media-documentation/docs/guides/configuration-and-testing/load-testing/srt-loadt-testing.md

   This command will publish 10 SRT streams with stream IDs `test_1`, `test_2` etc. in the LiveApp application of your Ant Media Server.

-  Replace the `file.mp4` with the actual mp4 file, the URL with the actual URL of your Ant Media Server and `10` with the number of SRT streams you want to simulate.
+  Replace `file.mp4` with the actual mp4 file, the URL with the actual URL of your Ant Media Server and `10` with the number of SRT streams you want to simulate.

 - Wait for the test to be completed.
 - Use the following command to stop the HLS load test: